 Building on the foundation of MIT Sloan’s powerful finance legacy, the one-year MIT Sloan MFin program offers a unique combination of heritage, resources, and relevance to shape the leaders needed to effectively impact the complex global economy.

 Graduates pursued opportunities that were commensurate with their experience level, with the majority accepting analyst level positions, and those with greater relevant work experience securing opportunities at the associate level.
-The class pursued and secured opportunities across the spectrum of financial careers, including investment banking, investment management, financial consulting, diversified financial services, and operating companies.
+The class pursued and secured opportunities across the spectrum of financial careers, including asset management, investment banking, financial consulting, diversified financial services, and corporate finance.

 Download Class of 2013 employment report